AxlNunez/AxlNunez/README.md

   🔭 I’m currently contributing to front-end, middle-tier, and back-end solutions for building web based applications and solutions.

-  🌱 I’m currently learning Entity Framework.
+  🌱 I’m on my senior year of college.

   ⚡ Fun fact: I've traveled across the entire East Coast, been to 3 continents, and saw one of the 7 wonders of the world!
 (Can you guess which one?)
 </p>